deckgo/deckdeckgo/docs/docs/introduction/app-installation/app-installation.md

 ## Using DeckDeckGo from a CDN

-It's recommended to use [unpkg](https://unpkg.com/) to use the [DeckDeckGo] from a CDN.
+It's recommended to use [unpkg](https://unpkg.com/) to use the [DeckDeckGo] core from a CDN.
 To do so, add the following include script in the main HTML file of your project:

 ```
 <script type="module" src="https://unpkg.com/@deckdeckgo/core@latest/dist/deckdeckgo/deckdeckgo.esm.js"></script>